SanderMertens/flecs/README.md

 - An adaptive scheduler removes systems that aren't matched with entities from the main loop
 - Zero-memory overhead for components that have no data (tags)
 - Code paths are designed to minimize branching and bypass unused features
+- Optional ctor/dtor/copy/move callbacks, with no overhead for plain data components

 Flecs comes with the following optional features:
 - Systems that are invoked when adding/removing/setting components